afmpjr/afmpjr/README.md

 <h4>Introduction</h4>

 👋 Hi!
-I’m this guy
-👨‍👧‍👦 father of two
-👶 born back in 1983, in Chapada dos Guimarães - MT, Brazil
+I’m father of two, born back in 1983, in Chapada dos Guimarães, MT, Brazil
 🌎 Native portuguese brazilian speaking/writing
 🌎 Professional english speaking/writing profeciency
-👨‍🎓 Windows/Linux, Docker, PHP, Laravel, JavaScript, Node.js, TypeScript, and React
-👨‍🎓 ... soon Redux, Terraform, Ansible, Packer and Vault
+👨‍🎓 Windows/Linux, Docker, PHP, Laravel, JavaScript, Node.js, TypeScript, React and Vue 👨‍🎓 ... soon Redux, Terraform, Ansible, Packer and Vault
 👨‍💻 Full Stack Developer (PHP/JS/HTML/CSS) since 2012
 💬 I like to meet and talk to people from all around the world, about their cultures and lifestyle